NetworkInCode/pod-stats-collector-dhruthan/README.md

 # pod-stats

-The project uses uses eBPF to collect real-time statistics from Kubernetes pods on a single node, focusing on file opens and memory usage.
+The project uses eBPF to collect real-time statistics from Kubernetes pods on a single node, focusing on file opens and memory usage.
 It can be extended furthur to collect other stats, due to time constraints I worked till this basic implementation.

 **src/pod_stats.h :**
 - Defines struct pod_stats (open_files, rss_bytes, timestamp, pod_name) shared between kernel and userspace.